Dear Primary Center Families,

 I look forward to the start of the new school year and the chance to collaborate with you to provide your children with an effective and engaging educational experience.
 At the Mars Area Primary Center, we encourage parent involvement.
 We have a very active Parent Teacher Organization who goes above and beyond to put student interests at the center of their focus.
 Together, we will work together in partnership, friendship, and goodwill to make this year a smooth transition.

-Jessica Semler is serving as Substitute Principal at Mars Area Primary Center during the 2022-2023 School Year.
+Jessica Semler is the principal at Mars Area Primary Center.

-Semler, who was the assistant principal at Mars Area High School during the 2021-2022 School Year, began her career at Mars Area School District as a second grade teacher (2009-2012) at Mars Area Elementary School, before moving to a third grade teaching position (2012-2021).
+Semler previously served as a substitute principal at the school during the 2022-2023 School Year and as the assistant principal at Mars Area High School during the 2021-2022 School Year.
+She began her career at Mars Area School District as a second grade teacher (2009-2012) at Mars Area Elementary School, before moving to a third grade teaching position (2012-2021).
 In 2015, she also served as an elementary principal intern in the District.
-Prior to joining the District, Semler completed her student teaching at Hartman Elementary School (Ellwood City School District) and Haine Middle School (Seneca Valley School District).

 At Mars Area School District, Semler was a member of the Instructional Technology, Technology Planning, Safety Mechanics and Comprehensive Planning teams as well as a member of the Safety Differentiated Supervision; Third Grade Language Curriculum Writing; Third Grade Social Studies Curriculum Writing, and Third Grade Novel List committees.
 She has also served as a mentor for new staff members; as a summer STEAM Camp and Junior Achievement facilitator; and, as a coordinator of a school-wide Food Drive at Mars Area Elementary School.